 To add all of the files shown in the list, click Add All.
 Otherwise, select the files to add and then click Add (hold down either the Shift key or the Ctrl key while clicking on the files).

-Or, to add a single file:
+To add a single file:

-Click the Add button to open the Gallery dialog.
+Click Add to open the Gallery dialog.

 Use the navigation controls to locate the image to add to the theme.
 Select it and then click Open to add it to the theme.

-Click the OK button of the Properties dialog to close it.
+Click OK on the Properties dialog to close it.